Create a Streaming pipeline

 = drop-down

-Choose the date, time, and timestamp processing strategy of your streaming pipeline.
+If using Snowflake as a destination, choose the date, time, and timestamp processing strategy of your Streaming pipeline.

 - Snowflake Native Types (e.g. DATETIME): This action will convert the source date/time value to an appropriate Snowflake type.
 If it's not possible to convert, the pipeline will output the value as a string.
 This is the default setting.

 - Integers from Epoch: This action will load all date/time values as integers in Snowflake.
-You can use these integers to calculate the date and time by adding the value to the epoch value, applying this value to all date/time fields in the target table.
+You can use these integers to calculate the date and time by adding the value to the epoch value.
 Although this may be complicated, it has the benefit of maintaining a very accurate date/time value without any errors that may be caused by conversion in the pipeline.

-Read Date and times strategy to learn more.
+Read Dates and times strategy to learn more.

 Advanced settings

-Set up any additional key: value parameters for your streaming pipeline using the documentation of your source connector.
+Set up any additional parameters for your Streaming pipeline as key:value pairs.
+Refer to the documentation of your source connector to determine what parameters are available.

 Finish setting up

-Click Save pipeline to finish creating your streaming pipeline.
-You will be redirected to the Streaming tab, where you'll see your new streaming pipeline with basic metadata listed, including:
+Click Save pipeline to finish creating your Streaming pipeline.
+You will be returned to the Streaming tab, where you'll see your new Streaming pipeline with basic metadata listed, including:

 - The name of the pipeline.